Curation Tools

 How faculty access software: Evernote

-To have Evernote downloaded on a Tri-C office computer, complete a software request, sign in with your user name and password.
+- To have Evernote downloaded on a Tri-C office computer, complete a software request

 User Guide: Getting Started With Evernote Products

-Accessibility Statement Link: If students are required to use this software in a course, an accessibility statement is required to be added to the course’s student resources, however, Evernote does not currently have an Accessible Statement.
+Accessibility: If students are required to use this software in a course, an accessibility statement is required to be added to the course’s student resources, however, Evernote does not currently have an Accessibility statement.

 Description: Pinterest is a virtual pin board that lets users pin and organize images, links, and other media content into theme-based boards.